 Your bathroom needs space, man!

 Always aim to make the best use of the space in your bathroom.
 The feeling of space should be high on your list of priorities.

 Creating space doesn’t have to mean knocking walls down.
 It can be as simple as choosing the right colours and not hiding all the floor.
 A bathroom needs to be functional but it also needs to be calming.
 Good space, or at least a feeling of space, will help with that.

-Don’t get cornered
+Don’t get cornered with your bathroom layout

-When you’re planning your bathroom you have to consider the big guys first.
+When you’re planning your bathroom layout then you have to consider the big guys first.
 You’ll need to look at which corners in the room can be used for the shower cubicle or bath (or both).

 Windows and doorways can get in the way of your planning so consider how your room works with the space it has.
 Once you’ve planned the large items like the bath or shower cubicle then you can fit in the smaller items around it.

 You do however need to pay attention to the soil pipe for the toilet.
 The soil pipe can restrict where you move it to, as it’s often more of a job to move it that just leaving it where it is.

 Joists also need to be considered with your planning; you need to know where you can and can’t put your pipework.